robert-s-lee/grid-optuna/README.md

 [Grid.ai](https://www.grid.ai) can seamlessly train 100s of machine learning models on the cloud from your laptop, with zero code change.

-In this example, we will demonstrate running a model on laptop, then run the unmodified model on the cloud, then run hyperparameter sweeps in parallel that is only possible in cloud to **see the results 8x faster**, then finally leverage spot instance to **reduce cost of the run by 70%**.
+In this example, we will run a model on laptop, then run the unmodified model on the cloud.
+On the cloud, we will run hyperparameter sweeps in parallel to **see the results 8x faster** and leverage spot instance to **reduce cost of the run by 70%**.

 We will use familiar [MNIST](http://yann.lecun.com/exdb/mnist/).
-We will track progress by viewing [PyTorch Lightning](https://www.pytorchlightning.ai)'s [Tensorboard](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.loggers.tensorboard.html) in Grid's [Tensorboard interface](https://docs.grid.ai/products/run-run-and-sweep-github-files/metrics-charts#tensorboard).
 Grid.ai is the creators of PyTorch Lightning.
 Grid.ai is agnostics to Machine Learning frameworks and 3rd party tools.
-The benefits of Grid are available to other Machine Learning frameworks and tools.
+The benefits of Grid.ai are available to other Machine Learning frameworks and tools.
 To demonstrate this point, we will NOT use [PyTorch Lightning's Early Stop](https://medium.com/pytorch/pytorch-lightning-1-3-lightning-cli-pytorch-profiler-improved-early-stopping-6e0ffd8deb29).
 Instead, we will use [Optuna](https://optuna.org) for early stopping.
+We will track progress by viewing [PyTorch Lightning](https://www.pytorchlightning.ai)'s [Tensorboard](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.loggers.tensorboard.html) in Grid.ai's [Tensorboard interface](https://docs.grid.ai/products/run-run-and-sweep-github-files/metrics-charts#tensorboard).

-Grid.ai will launch experiments in parallel using [Grid Search](https://docs.grid.ai/products/run-run-and-sweep-github-files/sweep-syntax) strategy varying `batchsize`, `epochs`, `pruning` -- whether Optuna is active or not.
+Grid.ai will launch experiments in parallel using [Grid Search](https://docs.grid.ai/products/run-run-and-sweep-github-files/sweep-syntax) strategy.
+Grid.ai Hyperparamter sweep control `batchsize`, `epochs`, `pruning` -- whether Optuna is active or not.
 Optuna will control the the number of layers, hidden units in each layer and dropouts within each experiment.
-The following combinations will result in 8 parallel experiments.
+The following combinations will result in 8 parallel experiments:

 - batchsize=[32,128]
 - epochs=[5,10]
 - pruning=[0,1]

 A single command is run execute on Grid.ai

 ``` bash
 grid run --use_spot pytorch_lightning_simple.py --datadir grid:fashionmnist:7 --pruning="[0,1]"  --batchsize="[32,128]" --epochs="[5,10]"
 ```

+# Summary

+- One command to launch 8 Hyperparameter sweeps in parallel
+- 8 experiments ran in parallel finishing 8x faster
+- $0.04 cost using Spot instance
+- One button / one command to reproduce
+- Artifacts and Tensorboard available for collaboration

 # Step by Step Instruction